 There is Tinder.
 And then there is Tinder just for Muslims.
-It’s called Minder— and according to its website, it’s the place "for awesome Muslims to meet."
+It’s called Minder— and according to its website, it’s the place for awesome Muslims to meet.
 We don’t particularly think of ourselves as awesome, and one of us isn’t even Muslim.
-But it didn’t stop three staffers at the VICE India office from giving it a go for a month.
+But it didn’t stop three of us from giving it a go for a month.

 Here’s how our dating lives unfolded over the course of a month.